itzel-oc/node-academy-acc/README.md

 @import '../npm.component';
 ```

-* To see the content of your component add it to another parent component like the [npm component](https://github.com/JBetoReyes/node-academy-acc/blob/master/src/app/pages/exercises/npm/npm.component.html#L19)
+* To see the content of your component you'll need to add it to the [npm component](https://innersource.accenture.com/projects/JSBC/repos/node-academy-acc/browse/src/app/pages/exercises/npm/npm.component.html#19)